 Fearing that an armed attack by the Mexicans, the Texians gathered reinforcements from other Anglo communities and on October 2, they attacked the Mexican forces.

 The ensuing battle was in reality a small skirmish that resulted in 2 Mexican deaths and one injured Texian.
 However, the news quickly spread throughout Mexico and the United States that an armed rebellion in Texas had started.
 Many in America called this tiny battle the “Lexington of Texas”, a reference to the first battle of the American Revolution. *

 Thereafter, Texians, aided by numerous volunteers from the United States, fought and won several small battles against various Mexican garrisons.
-Meanwhile, Texian representatives to the newly formed Consultation (provisional Texan government) debated on how to proceed with this new war, it’s motives and strategies.
+Meanwhile, Texian representatives to the newly formed Consultation (provisional Texan government) debated on how to proceed with this new war, it’s motives and and strategies.

 Texian militia and volunteers invaded Matamoras, Bexar and soon controlled the Texan Gulf coast.
 A second political convention declared independence of Texas from Mexico in March of 1836.

 Outraged by the defeat of his forces in Texas and determined to restore Mexico’s honor in Texas, President Santa Anna, took control of all military forces and prepared to defeat the rebellion.

 Santa Anna’s forces soon routed unprepared Texian troops along the coast in the Goliad area and revengefully killed most Texians who had surrendered.